evangelions/Discord-User-App/README.md

 - !status → Check your current forwarding status
 - !help → Shows all available commands

-After !on, any message not starting with the prefix will be instantly deleted and re-sent as a clean "App" message (with your name, avatar, and attachments).
+After !on, any message not starting with the prefix will be instantly deleted and re-sent as a clean "App" message (with your name & pfp)

 **Owner-Only Commands**